 Even though, they have initiated that first contact, it does not end there.
 To keep them interested, you must build long-term relationships with them.
 After all, they’ve made the first step and effort.

 Engaging your audience is essential, especially in a digital context.
 With the now-widespread use of social media, it becomes essential, even for BtoB companies, to federate a community and create a bond with their customers.

 💡 Beyond engagement, the social selling technique is now used to generate leads on Facebook, Instagram, LinkedIn, etc. Indeed, it aims to use social media to identify new prospects, and thus increase sales.

 The importance of email marketing should seriously be considered.
 Not only, is it cost-effective, it is easy to share, send and measure.

 In addition, if the customer has signed up to receive newsletter, it’s a win-win here.
 It will allow for higher conversion rate because you know that the people you are sending them too, have already an interest in your brand.

 💡 An important point is to always observe who has the most interaction with your brand, as you do not want to scare away the ones who have just signed up with their email, for example.
 Spot and focus on the ones who have repeatedly visited your website.
 It is evident that they may want something.
 They are usually the ones who have a great impact on sales.

 To get the data that will turn your visitors into qualified leads, implement a number of actions directly on the pages of your site, once the previous strategies have paid off.

 A call-to-action button (or CTA), inciting to click, redirects visitors to a landing page.
 On this page, there are fields to fill out in order to collect their names and email addresses.

 These call-to-actions, as their name indicates, are intended to really incite the action!
-Visible on your site, your blog posts or your emails, at different stages of the conversion funnel, they must benefit from:
+Visible on your site, your blog posts or your emails, at different stages of the lead conversion funnel, they must benefit from: